dipc-cc/sp2graph/README.md

 ### All possible Kekulé structures ###

 As a first attempt to solve the problem of finding all possible Kekulé structures of a given carbon *sp<sup>2</sup>* system, we develop a backtracking algorithm  that resembles a combination of the well known *depth-first search* algorithm for visiting all vertex of one Kekulé structure together with a *depth-first search* -like algorithm for walking through the different Kekulé structures.
 In this procedure we keep tracking of the visited vertices stored in a list *K* and a FIFO (*First In First Out*) queue *Q* for the neighbors of the vertices under analysis.
-Starting from vertex with lowest degree (in our case any vertex has degree 2 or 3) and lowest index in *Q*:
+It starts by insetting in *Q* the vertex with lowest degree (in our case any vertex has degree 2 or 3) and lowest index:

  * if *Q* is empty, then *K* contains a possible Kekulé structure;
  * else: